leandrodsg/fullstackphp-S5-Frontend/README.md

 Before installing, ensure you have:

 - Node.js 20+ and npm 10+
-- TechSubs API running locally on http://localhost:8000
+- The TechSubs API backend running locally on `http://127.0.0.1:8000`.
+Please follow the setup instructions in the backend repository to get it running.
-- Modern web browser with JavaScript enabled
+- A modern web browser with JavaScript enabled.

 For Docker setup:
 - Docker Desktop 4.0+
 - Docker Compose

 ## Installation

+> **Important:** This frontend requires the TechSubs API backend to be running.
+Before proceeding, make sure you have cloned, installed, and started the backend service.

 ### Local Setup